 2. The gate into the city: Puerta de Alcalá

-This vast and impressive, neo-classical gateway to the city stands in the middle of the Plaza de la Independencia, next to El Retiro park (see below) along the Calle de Alcalá.
+This vast neo-classical gateway to the city stands in the middle of the Plaza de la Independencia, next to El Retiro park along the Calle de Alcalá.
 This must-see site was built for Charles III in the late 18th century.
 Go at dusk when it’s lit up for the full knock-out effect.

-Just a little further along the Calle de Alcalá is the Plaza de Cibeles, with its iconic fountain depicting the Greek goddess Cybele.
-This is where Real Madrid fans come to celebrate a big win, and where you can view Madrid’s famous skyline from atop the Círculo de Bellas Artes.
-You can watch the sun set over the Cuatro Torres, the capital’s big skyscrapers, whilst enjoying a drink on the rooftop bar.
+Further along the Calle de Alcalá is the Plaza de Cibeles, with its iconic fountain depicting the Greek goddess Cybele.
+This is where Real Madrid fans come to celebrate a big win.
+It’s also where you can view Madrid’s famous skyline from atop the Círculo de Bellas Artes.
+You can watch the sunset over the Cuatro Torres, the capital’s skyscrapers, whilst enjoying a drink on the rooftop bar.

 3. Royal Madrid: the Palacio Real

 The official residence of the Spanish royal family, the 18th-century century Palacio Real or Royal Palace, is now only used for ceremonial purposes and the King lives elsewhere.
-This late-Baroque confection, built mainly from granite and white Colmenar stone, has 3,000 ornately decorated rooms (many of which are open to the public), a collection of ceremonial armour, a Royal Pharmacy and splendid gardens, where open-air concerts are held in the summer months (sometimes for free).
+This late-Baroque confection, built mainly from granite and white Colmenar stone, has 3,000 ornately decorated rooms, a collection of ceremonial armor, a Royal Pharmacy and splendid gardens, where open-air concerts are held in the summer months.
 You have to follow a particular route around the palace but you can go at your own pace.

 4. Madrid’s art scene